e18e/e18e/docs/blog/community-showcase-q2.md

 If you want to get involved, we'd love the help.
 Or if you just want to test the CLI out as we build the alpha.
 Come join us in the [e18e Discord](https://chat.e18e.dev) and join the `#cli` channel!

+You can also follow along with the release roadmap in the [roadmap issue](https://github.com/e18e/cli/issues/6).

 ## Storybook 9

 Storybook recently released version 9! :rocket: